 Analysis of Protein Interactions with Immobilized Peptide Arrays Synthesized on Membrane Supports (2006).
 This protocol was adapted from “Analysis of Protein Interactions with Immobilized Peptide Arrays Synthesized on Membrane Supports,” contributed by Ronald Frank and Stefan Dübel, Chapter 31, in Protein-Protein Interactions, 2nd edition (eds.
 Golemis and Adams).
 Cold Spring Harbor Laboratory Press, Cold Spring Harbor, NY, USA, 2005.

 Tetrahedron, Vol. 48, No. 42, pp 9217-9232, 1992, Ronald Frank, "Spot synthesis: an easy technique for the positionally addressable, parallel chemical synthesis on a membrane support."

 Tetrahedron Letters, Vol. 31, No. 40, pp 5811-5814, 1990, Andrew Bray, N. Joe Maeji and H. Mario Geysen, "The simultaneous multiple production of solution phase peptides; assessment of the Geysen Method of simultaneous peptide synthesis."

-An easier quality control is to engineer an epitope tag and probe with (commercially) available antibody.
+You may also want to print an epitope tag alanine scan and probe it with antibody.
 For example: